 Sweet Potato Casserole is my favorite Thanksgiving side dish.
 It wins by a mile.
+Pair this dish with my vegetable casserole recipe and you have Thanksgiving Gold as far as I’m concerned.
 I will happily pile up my plate with gravy-free turkey, steamed green beans and a whole-wheat roll as long as I have my sweet potato casserole.

 Who doesn’t love eating dessert WITH dinner before getting to the real dessert…pie?!

 In high school and college, my best friend, Julia, regularly joined my family for Thanksgiving.
 She was in charge of bringing her sweet potato casserole…It was crazy good.
 Sweet, buttery filling topped with a toothachingly sweet brown sugar pecan topping.
 The good stuff.